dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-summary.md

 ```

 ## Gifs
 Create several gifs of your product in action.
 These can be short - show some cool part of your product working.
-This will be displayed for posterity to inspire the next generation, so make them inspirational!
+This will be displayed for posterity to inspire the next generation, so make them inspirational! and they are required! you don't need to highlight each individual feature - just your app in general.
+Future classes don't care that you have a login page - they do care to see what your product is all about.

 There are lots of gif making apps out there: [gif brewery](https://gfycat.com/gifbrewery), [giphycapture](https://giphy.com/apps/giphycapture), [screentogif](http://www.screentogif.com/)

 Add these to your project wiki homepage, or to a `In Action` wiki page.

+If your product does not have a user flow and is more research, submit screenshots of your poster and results.
+Try to show an image (can be a collage) that encapsulates what you have done and your results.

 ## To Turn In: